-This year we will be following through the passages and themes within the Sermon Series that Bro.
-Shawn will be preaching this year.
-Each week you will read through five passages that will fit directly with Bro.
-Shawn's sermon that next Sunday.
-For instance, we are following Bro.
-Shawn's first series through the book of 2 Timothy, and we are calling it "The Good Fight."
-You will notice in the 2021 Reading Guide that we have added questions and a journal section to help you dig into the text and gather your thoughts on how you can apply this to your daily life.
+Each week you will read through five passages out of our Churchwide Reading Plans found in our Home Center.
+You will notice in the Reading Plans that we have added questions and a journal section to help you dig into the text and gather your thoughts on how you can apply this to your daily life.
 There are also further reading suggestions to help you discover other passages that deal with this text's theme.
-You will bring your Bible's and 2021 Reading Guides with you to your Covenant Groups and discuss the text and questions together as a group.
+You will bring your Bible and Reading Plans with you to your Covenant Groups and discuss the text and questions together as a group.

 The Reading Guide encourages believers to not only read their selected passages, but to also keep a H.E.A.R.
 Journal.
 (Click here to see a sample H.E.A.R.
 Journal.)

 Throughout scripture, Bible memorization plays a vital role in the growth of every believer.
 Psalm 119:11 says, “I have stored up your word in my heart, that I might not sin against you.”
 Therefore, along with the IBC Bible Reading Plan, we are also challenging our Covenant Groups to memorize one verse per week together.
 This verse is also found in the Reading Guides.